versatica/mediasoup-website/documentation/v3/communication-between-client-and-server.md

 </div>

 * Once done, other endpoints (WebRTC endpoints or any others) can receive both, the FFmpeg audio and video track, by using the [transport.consume()](/documentation/v3/mediasoup/api/#transport-consume) API as usual.

+## Guidelines for node-sctp (SCTP in Node)
+{: #guidelines-for-node-sctp}

+The [node-sctp](https://github.com/latysheff/node-sctp/) library can be used to send and receive SCTP messages into/from a mediasoup router and, hence, interact via DataChannel with WebRTC endpoints.

+mediasoup (also) supports SCTP over plain UDP, which is also supported by node-sctp.
+Therefore, in order to create a `DataProducer` in Node.js:

+* Create a plain RTP transport with SCTP enabled.
+* Create a Node.js UDP socket and connect the mediasoup transport to its local IP:port.
+* Create a SCTP socket using the node-sctp API and make it use the UDP socket as transport.
+* Create a SCTP stream with the desired `streamId`.
+* Create a `DataProducer` on the mediasoup transport via `transport.produceData()` with the same `streamId`.
+* Write data into the SCTP stream with the proper `PPID` value (it must be 51 for WebRTC String and 53 for WebRTC Binary).

+See a complete usage example with both, Node.js `DataProducers` and `DataConsumers`, in the [server/lib/Bot.js](https://github.com/versatica/mediasoup-demo/blob/v3/server/lib/Bot.js) file of the mediasoup-demo project.